heroiclabs/nakama-docs/docs/groups-clans.md

 ### Accept new members

 When a user joins a private group it will create a join request until an admin accepts or rejects the user.
-The admin can add the user to the group.
+The admin can accept the user into the group.

 ```csharp fct_label="Unity"
 byte[] groupId = group.Id; // an INGroup ID.